call for submissions

 The TMU Law Review welcomes contributions from academics, practitioners, members of the judiciary, students, and recent graduates related to any area of law and legal practice, both public and private, but is especially interested in scholarly and creative work that engages with questions and issues relating to:

 We are accepting both original research articles (peer-reviewed) and special features (non-peer-reviewed) for consideration.
-Please see our Submissions Page for detailed submissions requirements and to submit using our online form.
-Please direct submissions-related questions to submission.tmulawrev@torontomu.ca
+Please see our Submissions Page for detailed submissions requirements.
+Submissions-related questions can be directed to submission.tmulawrev@torontomu.ca.

 about the tmu law review